epochsimate/polyai-models/README.md

 # Requirements

 Using these models requires [Tensorflow Hub](https://www.tensorflow.org/hub) and [Tensorflow Text](https://www.tensorflow.org/tutorials/tensorflow_text/intro).
 In particular, Tensorflow Text provides ops that allow the model to directly work on text, requiring no pre-processing or tokenization from the user.
+You must `import tensorflow_text` before loading the tensorflow hub modules, or you will see an error about 'ops missing from the python registry'.

 We test using Tensorflow version 1.14 and Tensorflow Text version 0.6.0 (which is compatible with Tensorflow 1.14).
 A list of available versions can be found [on the Tensorflow Text github repo](https://github.com/tensorflow/text/releases).

 # Models